Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - 2 teaspoons vanilla extract or vanilla paste

-- 12 ounces dark chocolate chunks or chocolate chips
+- 6 ounces semi-sweet chocolate chips

-- 2/3 cup finely chopped walnuts (from about 1/2 cup)
+- 1/3 cup finely chopped walnuts

 - In medium saucepan, set over medium-low heat, melt the butter.
 Take out a silicon whisk and give the butter a stir.
 It will begin to foam up and bubble.
 Stirring frequently, allow it to keep going until it goes from a pale yellow color to a light brown color.
 Once it hits a light brown color, I like to give it a few more stirs just so I can monitor the color.
 This process happens quickly so don’t walk away!
 Keep stirring it until it goes from a light brown color to deep golden brown.
 Remove it from the heat and give it a few more stirs.

 - Next, whisk in the sugars.
 And then, add the eggs and vanilla.
 Pour into the dry ingredients and mix until combined.
 Lastly, fold in chocolate chips and walnuts (if using).
 Stick in fridge for 1 hour to chill.